bgppa/octopus_DEPRECATED/README.txt

 This subfolder does not require any dependence and can be smoothly compiled by the elementary script "compile.sh"
 Yes, I could have used LAPACK.
-But not now; the priority is on others.
+But not now; the priority is somewhere else.

 Then there are all the other folders, whose purpose is, in brief, to implement new specific G operators and test the bayesian inversion on them.